atomicules/snose/README.md

     python snose.py  --username=<me@email.com> --password=<mypassword> --snot

 I could do with making this also list what is currently being synchronised based on the index.
+To make this most useful I suggest including the name of the file as a comment in the first line of the file.

 ##How it works